hijklmno/coding-exercise/javascript/README.md

 ### Part 4 - Surfacing APIs
 Your goal is to surface two APIs:
-* An API that takes in a word and returns the results from `validate_word_prefixes()`
-* An API that returns the current filter conditions
+An API that takes in multiple words and returns the results from validate_word_prefixes() An API that updates the current filter conditions

 You may replace express with another framework if you prefer.